juto-shogan/linkedin-post-bot/README.md

     pip install -r requirements.txt
     ```

-4.  **Configure API Keys:**
+4.  **Obtain API Keys:**
-    You must obtain API keys and update the `main.py` script:

       * **GitHub Personal Access Token:** Create one on GitHub (Settings \> Developer settings \> Personal access tokens).
 Ensure it has read access to the repository data.
       * **Google Generative AI API Key:** Obtain an API key for Google's Generative AI services.

-    Open `main.py` and replace the placeholder values with your keys and the target repository:

-    ```python
-    # Initialize GitHub and Google GenAI clients
-    g = Github('YOUR_GITHUB_ACCESS_TOKEN')
-    genai.configure(api_key="YOUR_GOOGLE_GENAI_API_KEY")

-    # Replace with your GitHub username/repository name
-    repo_name = "juto-shogan/adidas-Analysis" # Update this to the target repository
-    ```

 ## Usage

-Once configured, run the `main.py` script from your terminal:
+Once dependencies are installed, run the `main.py` script from your terminal:

 ```bash
 python main.py
 ```

-The script will retrieve the repository data, generate a LinkedIn post, and print the generated content to the console.
+The script will prompt you to enter your GitHub Personal Access Token, Google Generative AI API key, and the target GitHub repository name (e.g., `juto-shogan/adidas-Analysis`).
+It will then retrieve the repository data, generate a LinkedIn post, and print the generated content to the console.

 ## How It Works

 The bot performs the following steps:

+1.  **User Input:** Prompts the user for necessary credentials and the target repository.
-1.  **Initialization:** Connects to GitHub and Google Generative AI using the provided API keys.
+2.  **Initialization:** Connects to GitHub and Google Generative AI using the user-provided API keys.
-2.  **Data Retrieval:** Accesses the specified GitHub repository and retrieves essential information (README, description, topics, etc.).
+3.  **Data Retrieval:** Accesses the specified GitHub repository and retrieves essential information (README, description, topics, etc.).
-3.  **AI Generation:** Sends the project details to the Gemini 2.5 Flash model with a prompt designed for technical LinkedIn content.
+4.  **AI Generation:** Sends the project details to the Gemini 2.5 Flash model with a prompt designed for technical LinkedIn content.
-4.  **Output:** Prints the AI-generated LinkedIn post to the terminal, ready for review and posting.
+5.  **Output:** Prints the AI-generated LinkedIn post to the terminal, ready for review and posting.

 ## Author